JetBrains/teamcity-documentation/topics/net.md

 ### Basic CLI Commands

-The list of available .NET runner's options depend on the selected command.
+The set of available .NET runner's options depends on the selected command.
 Available options for basic .NET CLI commands are:

 <table><tr>